langflow-ai/langflow/README.md

 - `--cache`: Selects the type of cache to use.
 Options are `InMemoryCache` and `SQLiteCache`.
 Can be set using the `LANGFLOW_LANGCHAIN_CACHE` environment variable.
 The default is `SQLiteCache`.
 - `--jcloud/--no-jcloud`: Toggles the option to deploy on Jina AI Cloud.
 The default is `no-jcloud`.
 - `--dev/--no-dev`: Toggles the development mode.
 The default is `no-dev`.
-- `--database-url`: Sets the database URL to connect to.
-If not provided, a local SQLite database will be used.
-Can be set using the `LANGFLOW_DATABASE_URL` environment variable.
 - `--path`: Specifies the path to the frontend directory containing build files.
 This option is for development purposes only.
 Can be set using the `LANGFLOW_FRONTEND_PATH` environment variable.
 - `--open-browser/--no-open-browser`: Toggles the option to open the browser after starting the server.
 Can be set using the `LANGFLOW_OPEN_BROWSER` environment variable.
 The default is `open-browser`.
 - `--remove-api-keys/--no-remove-api-keys`: Toggles the option to remove API keys from the projects saved in the database.
 Can be set using the `LANGFLOW_REMOVE_API_KEYS` environment variable.
 The default is `no-remove-api-keys`.